Grimo0/kritaExportLayerAnim/README.md

 - [x] Add jpg option
 - [x] Add option to export childs of a group instead of the group
 - [ ] Add jpg parameters
+- [ ] Add option to export layers of the compositions